Kimberly G. Boswell was sworn in as Commissioner of the Alabama Department of Mental Health on December 16, 2020.

-Since November 2019, Commissioner Boswell has served as a member of the Milbank Memorial Fund Reforming States Group.
-She is currently a member of the National Academy for State Health Policy and the Long Term and Chronic Care Committee.
-Commissioner Boswell is a member of the Mescal’s Children Center for Hope Board, which is a Christian ministry serving children in Kenya.
+Boswell is a member of the National Academy for State Health Policy and the Long Term and Chronic Care Committee.
+She is also a member of the Mescal’s Children Center for Hope Board, which is a Christian ministry serving children in Kenya.

 She earned her Master of Social Work from the Florida State University College of Social Work in 1984, with a specialization in planning and program evaluation.
 She holds a Bachelor of Social Work degree from The University of Alabama at Birmingham.